 Here are the tools needed.

 I’ve created a template available for download in Excel.
-Please use the button below to download.
+Download here.

-If you are new to Microsoft Excel, I also recommend taking a beginners course to learn some of the basic skills.
+If you are new to Microsoft Excel, I also recommend taking a beginner’s course to learn some of the basic skills.
 Microsoft Excel 2016 for Beginners: Master the Essentials is a great course on Udemy.com.
 Or search for other Excel courses.
 You can find some great FREE ones as well.
 This method is really meant to be done digitally.
 I think it could be a real headache if you tried to do it with a hard copy.
-But please let me know if you are interested in a PDF. 🙂

-Now that we have the tools, let’s start on the how.
+Now that we have the tools let’s start with the how.
 Here’s an overview:

 - Document 3 to 4 months of history